TBRPC/GIS-Data-and-Mapping-Resources/README.md

 ---

 ## Public Data Resources
-Data resources that are publicly available for use.
+-Data resources that are publicly available for use.
 Licenses may apply.
 ---
 ### Commonly Requested Data and Information